Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Experiments

-As we can see from Table \ref{Table:ExperimentalResults}, we can conclude: (1) \BoostMetric consistently improves the accuracy of $ k $NN classification using Euclidean distance on most datasets.
-So learning a Mahalanobis metric based upon the large margin concept does lead to improvements in $ k$NN classification.
-(2) \BoostMetric outperforms other state-of-the-art algorithms in most cases (on $5$ out of $7$ datasets).
+As reported in Table \ref{Table:ExperimentalResults}, we can conclude: 1) \BoostMetric consistently improves the accuracy of $ k $NN classification using Euclidean distance on most datasets.
+So learning a Mahalanobis metric based upon the large margin concept indeed leads to improvements in $ k$NN classification.
+2) \BoostMetric outperforms other state-of-the-art algorithms in most cases (on $5$ out of $7$ datasets).
 LMNN is the second best algorithm on these $ 7 $ data sets statistically.
 LMNN's results are consistent with those given in \cite{Weinberger05Distance}.
-ITML is faster than \BoostMetric on most large data set such as MNIST.
+ITML is faster than \BoostMetric on most large datasets such as MNIST.
 However it has higher error rates than \BoostMetric in our experiment.
-(3) NCA can only be run on a few small data sets.
-In general NCA do not perform well.
-Initialization is important for NCA because NCA's cost function is highly non-convex and can only find a local optimum.
+3) NCA can only be run on a few small data sets.
+In general NCA does not perform well.
+Initialization is important for NCA because NCA's objective function is highly non-convex and can only find a local optimum.

 In this experiment, LMNN solves for the global optimum (learning $ \X$) except for the Wine dataset.
-When the LMNN solver solves for $ \X $ on the Wine dataset, the error rate is large ($20.77 (14.18) \%$).
+When the LMNN solver solves for $ \X $ on the Wine dataset, the error rate is large ($20.77\% \pm 14.18\%$).
 So instead we have solved for the projection matrix $ \L $ on Wine.
 Also note that the number of training data on Iris, Wine and Bal in \cite{Weinberger05Distance} are different from our experiment.
 We have used these datasets from UCI.
 For the experiment on MNIST, if we deskew the handwritten digits data first as in \cite{Weinberger2009Distance}, the final accuracy can be slightly improved.
 Here we have not deskewed the data.